kwokcb/glTF_MaterialX/README.md

 - Add static analysis.
 - Handle binary resources in ASCII or glb form
 - Handle factor * image if both exist
+  -  Raise TSC issue to allow multiplication as operation to perform if both specified in MTLX (to match glTF logic).

 ## Examples